-- To determine the appropriate grip width for you, hold you upper arms straight out to the sides at shoulder height.
-Bend your elbows approximately 90 degrees.
-Your hands should be no wider than your elbows.
-(For many individuals slightly less than elbow width is more comfortable.) - Facing the machine grasp the bar at the determined width and sit on the bench. - Position your knees directly under the seatback and sit upright with your arms extended up.
-NOTE: You may position your hips directly under the pulley but make sure to lean back slightly from the hips(not the waist) - Maintain good spinal alignment, chest lifted, abs tight and maintain a very slight arch in your lower back.
+- Facing the machine, grasp the handles with palms facing each other. - Position your knees directly under the seatback and sit upright with your arms extended up.
+NOTE: You may position your hips directly under the pulley but make sure to lean back slightly from the hips (not the waist) - Maintain good spinal alignment, chest lifted, abs tight and maintain a very slight arch in your lower back.

-- Initiate the movement by pulling your shoulder blades down and together while simultaneously drawing your elbows downward to the sides, and then inward, toward your trunk. - The bar does not have to touch your chest but, at the end of the motion, your arms should be drawn near your sides, your shoulder blades should be fully depressed toward your hips and your forearms must be in line with the direction of the cables (not rotated forward). - Slowly return to the starting position allowing your arms and shoulder blades to move fully upward, without relaxing the muscles.
+Initiate the movement by pulling your shoulder blades down and together while simultaneously drawing your elbows downward to the sides, and then inward, toward your trunk.

+- At the end of the motion your arms should be drawn near your sides, your shoulder blades should be fully depressed toward your hips and your forearms must be in line with the direction of the cables (not rotated forward). - Slowly return to the starting position allowing your arms and shoulder blades to move fully upward, without relaxing the muscles.

-- From the side view the forearms should appear to remain in line with the cable. - Do not lose spinal alignment. - Do not lean backward as you pull. - Keep the chest up, especially at the bottom of the movement. - Keep the lats tightened throughout the entire motion. - Do not move your elbows posteriorly on the way down.
+- From the side view the forearms should appear to remain in line with the cable.
+Do not lose spinal alignment. - Do not lean backward as you pull. - Keep the chest up, especially at the bottom of the movement. - Keep the lats tightened throughout the entire motion. - Do not move your elbows posteriorly on the way down.